neonevm/neon-evm.docs/docs/developing/dev_environment/connect_to_solana_via_proxy.md

 ### Step 3
 Click `Add Network` in the top-right corner.
-To connect to the Solana [Devnet](https://docs.solana.com/clusters#devnet) cluster, fill in the fields in the open window.
-For example,
+To connect to the Solana [Devnet](https://docs.solana.com/clusters#devnet) cluster, fill in the fields in the open window as follows:
   * `Network Name`: "remote proxy — solana devnet"
   * `New RPC URL`: `https://proxy.devnet.neonlabs.org/solana`
   * `Chain ID`: 245022926
   * `Currency Symbol`: NEON

-To connect to the Solana [Testnet](https://docs.solana.com/clusters#testnet) cluster, fill in the required fields.
-For example,
+To connect to the Solana [Testnet](https://docs.solana.com/clusters#testnet) cluster, fill in the required fields in the open window as follows:
   * `Network Name`: "remote proxy — solana testnet"
   * `New RPC URL`: `https://proxy.testnet.neonlabs.org/solana`
   * `Chain ID`: 245022940
   * `Currency Symbol`: NEON

-> **Note:** We recommend that you use Devnet instead of Testnet, as Devnet is more stable and reliable.
+> **Note:** For development purposes, we recommend using `Devnet` instead of `Testnet`, as `Devnet` is more stable and reliable.

-To connect to the Solana [Mainnet](https://docs.solana.com/clusters#mainnet-beta) cluster, fill in the fields as in the following example:
+To connect to the Solana [Mainnet](https://docs.solana.com/clusters#mainnet-beta) cluster, fill in the fields in the open window as follows:
   * `Network Name`: "remote proxy — solana mainnet-beta"
   * `New RPC URL`: (will be published after MVP on Mainnet)
   * `Chain ID`: 245022934